oslabs-beta/kubehawk/README.md

     `npm run dev`

 # Contribution
 Contributions are a great way to contribute to the open source community as a whole.
-If you'd like to contribute to K8R, please follow the steps below to get started.
+If you'd like to contribute to Kubehawk, please follow the steps below to get started.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/yourNewFeature`)